About Paris (WI) Power Station

 Other workers at Paris Power Station who may have been exposed to asbestos-containing materials include:

-• Millwrights — installing and maintaining heavy mechanical equipment from Combustion Engineering and other manufacturers, reportedly in environments where asbestos-containing materials were present
+• Millwrights — installing and maintaining heavy mechanical equipment and other manufacturers, reportedly in environments where asbestos-containing materials were present

 • Painters — surface coating work on insulated equipment and piping, potentially applying asbestos-containing paints and coatings that were standard in the industry